-AINGL1 - Technical English - 2 Credits Lecture 40 hrs
+AINGL1 - Technical English - 2 Credits Lecture 40 hrs/Outside the Classroom Work 10 hrs

 This course has been designed to provide students with a basic knowledge of the English language using technical terms and vocabulary.
 The course provides students with the opportunity of learning the basic parts of speech and technical vocabulary, with which to form full sentences and learn to communicate in their field of study.